+In an effort to expand the field of rhetoric’s work on community engagement and public

+rhetorics, my dissertation examines how the Hispanic/Latino non-profit sector creates and

+sustains an ecology through an organizational identity.
+Organizational identity theory is a self reflective practice that centralizes, makes a distinction, and establishes multiple identities based on audience, context, and needs of the organization (Whetten, 2006).
+An organizational identity also serves as an identifying marker and is a key element, as both a rhetorical process and rhetorical statement, when defining, identifying, and transforming a public.
+My dissertation adds a new layer for emerging conversations about the relationship between cultural identity and public writing, technical communication, social justice, and activism in community engagement scholarship.

-An organizational identity also serves as an and is rhetorical rhetorical statementthe relationship between cultural identities and public writing.
-In particular, three Hispanic/and By collecting and coding 15,200 tweets containing #LATISM, I analyze how digital ecologies contribute to the shaping of Hispanic/Latino non-profit ecology. to representused . aBy providing tina Latinitas creates and nurtures a space for Latina youth.
+I do this by focusing on the relationship between cultural identities and public writing.
+In particular, how an organizational identity defines, identifies, and sustains an ecology within the Hispanic/Latino non-profit sector.
+Interviews from three Hispanic/ non-profit organizations (Latinos in Tech and Social Media, Hispanics in Philanthropy, and Latinitas) and data collected from their respective websites and social media accounts are analyzed by using Actor-Network Theory and social media analysis.
+Using Actor-Network Theory (ANT) as a lens provides the opportunity to view the associations and transformations that occur when a network, or an ecology, is created.
+By collecting and coding 15,200 tweets containing #LATISM, I analyze how digital ecologies contribute to the shaping of Hispanic/Latino non-profit ecology.
+I use #LATISM as digital ecology to represent a vehicle of transformation used to sustain an organizational identity and how the hashtag relates to other Hispanic/Latino nonprofits.

+In the Fall of 2017, a portion of my dissertation will be published in an online special issue of

+Reflections: A Journal of Public Rhetoric, Civic Writing, and Service Learning.
+In “Youth

+Activism and Community Writing by Latina Youth,” I co-authored the piece alongside Taylor

+Figueroa, a high school senior and Contributing Writer for Latinitas Magazine.
+In the article we

+analyze how Latinitas, a non-profit organization aimed towards empowering Latina youth

+through multimedia and technology, is a site of resistance.
+We highlight the inventional practices of the organization and how Latinitas sustains social justice efforts by

+providing an interplay of multimodal spaces (physical and digital) for Latina youth to use as a

+platform for self-expression.
+By providing linguistic, cultural, and technological resources as means to promote empowerment in the Latina community, Latinitas creates and nurtures a space for Latina youth.
 Another portion of my dissertation is currently in consideration for a chapter contribution for Community Action for Social Change: A Digital Archive, an online book in the Working and Writing for Change book series through Parlor Press.
-In addition to my academic publications, in 2018bookstarted as a service learning project and grew into a publication.
-Soy Latina My industry experience within the Hispanic/Latino non-profit sector adds to the trajectory of my research agenda.
+In addition to my academic publications, a co-edited collection with Latinitas will be published by the organization in 2018.
+The book, Soy Latina, started as a service learning project and grew into a publication.
+Soy Latina represents the multiple identities and narratives of members, volunteers, and writers of Latinitas since 2004.
+My industry experience within the Hispanic/Latino non-profit sector adds to the trajectory of my research agenda.
 There is minimal research on the infrastructure and networks of the Hispanic/Latino nonprofit sector and the knowledge work they produce.
 Additionally, outside of the field of rhetoric there is minimal research on the Hispanic/Latino nonprofit sector’s organizational identity.Therefore, there is rich ethnographic and quantitative data that can be collected to further understand the infrastructure and user research of the Hispanic/Latino nonprofit sector.